kasp1/Wormhole/README.md

 > :warning: **Not production ready**: Wormhole is currently a concept library with uncertain future.

-# wormhole
+API changes rapidly.
+Stability is not guaranteed.

 ![Wormhole Logo](assets/logo.png)